 Kennard real estate is some of the most expensive in Nebraska, although Kennard house values don't compare to the most expensive real estate in the U.S.

-When you are in Kennard, you'll notice that it is more blue-collar than most other communities in America.
-46.82% of Kennard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Kennard is a blue-collar town, with 46.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kennard is a village of construction workers and builders, sales and office workers, and managers.
 There are especially a lot of people living in Kennard who work in office and administrative support (14.61%), business and financial occupations (12.73%), and management occupations (5.24%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.48% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Kennard telecommute to their jobs.
+Overall, about 13.48% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Kennard is a great place for families with children to consider.
 First of all, many other families with children live here, making Kennard a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Kennard has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kennard’s overall crime rate is lower than average for the country.

-As is often the case in a small village, Kennard doesn't have a public transportation system that people use for their commute.
+Kennard is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Kennard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kennard residents report their race to be White.
 Important ancestries of people in Kennard include German, English, Irish, Norwegian, and Scottish.